Share your love

-PostgreSQL supports advanced data types and performance optimization features, which are only available in expensive commercial databases, like Oracle and SQL Server.
+PostgreSQL supports advanced data types and performance optimization features that are typically only available in expensive commercial databases, such as Oracle and SQL Server.

 Also, it is known as Postgres.